SQream/sqream_docs/guides/third_party_tools/pentaho_data_integration.rst

 .. image:: /_static/images/third_party_connectors/pentaho/pentaho_3.png

-4. Drag and drop **CSV file input** file to the new transformation tab that you created.
+4. Drag and drop the **CSV file input** item to the new transformation tab that you created.

 .. image:: /_static/images/third_party_connectors/pentaho/pentaho_4.png